 The U.S. Census Bureau developed a tool called the Response Outreach Area Mapper (ROAM), which shows significant data for each census tract and is used to fashion approaches to these areas.
-The data for a representative census tract is shown in Appendix B. The ROAM website can be found at: https://www.census.gov/roam.
-The application is available to monitor response rates and identify where additional effort is needed.
+The data for a representative census tract is shown in Appendix B. The application is available to monitor response rates and identify where additional effort is needed.